Best places to see in Lijiang: old town and surroundings

 Even so, walking through its narrow stone streets and among its typical houses full of tiles and Chinese lamps allows you to imagine how extremely beautiful and peaceful this city must have been in the past.

-The Black Dragon Pool is a beautiful park with several lakes located right on the northern edge of Ljiang Old Town.
-It is famous for its stone bridge that leads to a temple in the middle of the lake and for being an ideal place to capture a good image of the Jade Dragon Snow Mountain.
+The Black Dragon Pool is a beautiful park with several lakes located just at the northern edge of Lijiang’s Old Town.
+It is famous for its stone bridge leading to a temple in the middle of the lake and is considered one of the best spots to capture stunning views of the Jade Dragon Snow Mountain.

 What to see around Lijiang?